Under Color of Official Right

-Under Color of Official Right is the second album by Detroit post punk band Protomartyr.
+Under Color of Official Right is the second studio album by Detroit post punk band Protomartyr.
 It was released on April 8, 2014 by Hardly Art.

 Critical reception

 Under Color of Official Right was met with considerable praise from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 83, based on 18 reviews, indicating "universal acclaim".
 Ranking it the 5th best album of the decade in 2020, Brooklyn Vegan wrote:

 Post punk sounds and industrial towns go hand in hand.
 Detroit’s Protomartyr have a sense of urgency and anger that could’ve sprouted from somewhere like Manchester or Cleveland in 1979 but frontman Joe Casey’s lyrics could’ve only sprung from one time and place.
 With a half-sung, half-shouted delivery, Casey is a true original, spewing literate bile that is usually funny, bleak and thoughtful all at the same time, while his three talented bandmates match his words with dark, powerful, exceptionally well-crafted music. [...]
 Under Color of Official Right, has them firing on all cylinders with Casey pointing his lens at, among other things, coastal invaders of his Detroit, absentee dads, local politics and inter-band dynamics.
 Best new band of this decade.